 Add More Exercise Or Work

 As a rule of thumb, dogs will proper exercises will have less aggressive behavior.
-But what if your Australian Shepherd still exhibit aggressive behaviors from time to time even if work or exercise?
+But what if your Australian Shepherd still exhibits aggressive behaviors from time to time, even if work or exercise?
 Chances are, these activities might not be enough to spend all your dog’s energy and call it a day.

 Australian Shepherd has long stamina due to their herding nature.
 You might need to replace or add more activities to their routine.
 But do take note that over-exhaustion can also result in bad behaviors as well.
 It’s all about maintaining a good balance between resting and working.